jonmhong/Stack_Overflow_Data/README.md

 # Stack_Overflow_Data
 Stack Overflow's Data

 This is the Stack Overflow 2016 dataset.
-I'd like to mine and consolidate useful data in order to run them through some supervised learning algorithms.
-This dataset can be broken down to create a couple mini projects, such as predict and find a person looking for a job, so an employer can target and reach out to the candidate.
+The script implements a supervised machine learning model that predicts whether a user is open to new job opportunities or not.

 You can download the datset here: http://stackoverflow.com/research

+contact email: jonmhong@gmail.com

+date: Sep 12, 2016

+## Requirements

+This script requires the installation of jupyter notebook environment, and installation is recommended via Anaconda.
+Instructions can be found here: http://jupyter.readthedocs.io/en/latest/install.html